SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- > **No one born of God makes a <span style="font-size:32px;color:#29a329;">practice</span> of sinning, for God's seed abides in him; and <span style="color:#29a329;">he cannot keep on sinning</span>, because he has been born of God.** 10 By this it is evident who are the children of God, and who are <span style="color:#C70039;">the children of the devil</span>: whoever <span style="color:#C70039;">does not practice righteousness</span> is not of God, nor is the one who does not love his brother. &mdash; 1 John 3:9-10 ([parallel](https://www.biblegateway.com/passage/?search=1%20John%203:9-10&version=ESV;NET;EXB;NLT)) -->

 # [ESV Study Bible](https://amzn.to/3WsN0Uw)
-200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities.
-Universities of Cambridge, London, Oxford, and Dallas.
+According to 200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities.
+With educated professors from universities such as Cambridge, Oxford, London, Tokyo Japan, California, MIT, Dallas, etc. The ESV Study Bible says:

 > **3:9-10** ...
 In other words, because the Word is present in the believer’s heart through the work of the Spirit, **the believer cannot keep on sinning.
 Thus the hearts of genuine Christians (those who are truly children of God) have been so transformed that they cannot live in a pattern of continual sin**—though this does not mean that Christians are ever completely free from sin in this life (see 1 John 1:8–10).
 By this it is evident.
 Or, as Jesus said of false prophets, *“You will recognize them by their fruits”* (Matt.
 7:16).